balbinot/balbinot.github.io/_pages/home.md

 author_profile: true
 ---

-This is my new website.
-If you need the old one click [HERE](https://www.astro.rug.nl/~balbinot/files/oldwebsite/).

 I am an astrophysicist based at the Kapteyn Institute at the University of Groningen.
 As a postdoc in Prof. Amina Helmi's group I work with resolved stellar populations in the nearby Universe.
 I mainly use statistical tools to mine for